 What is Cherry Delight?

-This Cherry Delight Recipe is a popular old fashioned layered cherry dessert made with a butter Graham Cracker Crust, a cheesecake filling of cream cheese and pecans, cherry pie filling and cool whip.
+This Cherry Delight Dessert is a popular old fashioned layered cherry dessert made with a butter Graham Cracker Crust, a cheesecake filling of cream cheese and pecans, cherry pie filling and cool whip.

 The combination of tart cherries, savory cream cheese and a whipped topping that’s not too sweet, makes this a irresistible flavor combination.